 - 1. The Sleeper Cell Alarm DOES NOT need to be removed or disconnected in order to update or reprogram the firmware. - 2.
 Disable the alarm by turning the security keylock to the off position. - 3.
 Place the CONFIG dipswitch to the "ON" position.
 This small switch is located through the little cutout in the front of the enclosure.
 (Placing this switch in the CONFIG position will ensure that the alarm DOES NOT sound the lights and siren when it receives power from the USB cable we will plug in). - 4.
 DO NOT attach the USB cable to the device yet... - 5.
 Open up the Arduino Development Environment on your laptop (or PC) if not already open.
 Go to the TOOLS menu and open the PORT option.
 Note the COM ports currently visible to your system (if any). - 6.
 Now attach a "mini" USB cable between your laptop and the usb port accessible on the side of the device enclosure.
 (Note that the USB cable must have the larger "MINI" connector and not the smaller "MICRO" connector which is common to charge most modern cell phones). - 7.
 If your computer asks for a USB driver, you should point it to the "C:\Program Files (x86)\Arduino\drivers" folder.
-Ensure the driver search is set to include sub-folders as well... - Go back to the Arduino Development Environment, open the TOOLS menu, and select the PORT option.
+Ensure the driver search is set to include sub-folders as well... - 8.
+Go back to the Arduino Development Environment, open the TOOLS menu, and select the PORT option.
 You should now see a new/additional COM port listed.
 This should be the COM your Sleeper Cell is using.
 Select the new COM port. - 9.
 Load the SleeperCell.ino project into the Arduino IDE (if not already done so). - 10.
-Under TOOLS menu, set the BOARD type to "Arduino/Genuine Mega or Mega 2560" (if not already done so). - 11.
+Under TOOLS menu, set the BOARD type to "ESP32 Wrover Module" (if not already done so).
+If you do not find any ESP32 board options available, please select the "Board Manager" and scroll down to select "ESP32" to load them. - 11.
 Click on the UPLOAD toolbar icon (right arrow button) in the Arduino IDE and confirm that the program compiles and uploads properly. - 12.
 If the UPLOAD function does NOT work properly, check the following items: - Is the USB Driver installed properly?
-(Any USB devices NOT being loaded properly in your hardware manager?) - Does the COM Port selected in the IDE properly correspond to the USB port being used by the Sleeper Cell Alarm? - Is the board properly selected in the IDE (""Arduino/Genuine Mega or Mega 2560")? - Is the GSMSMS Library properly installed?
+(Any USB devices NOT being loaded properly in your hardware manager?) - Does the COM Port selected in the IDE properly correspond to the USB port being used by the Sleeper Cell Alarm? - Is the board properly selected in the IDE ("ESP32 Wrover Module")? - Is the GSMSMS Library properly installed?